-Detox, also known as detoxification, is the first stage in the recovery process for most drug and alcohol addictions., where the body is cleansed of the substances that are polluting it.
+Detox, also known as detoxification, is the first stage in the recovery process for most drug and alcohol addictions.
+The body is cleansed of the substances polluting it.

 One of the biggest obstacles to recovery is the fear of the withdrawal process.
-Many drug and alcohol addicts will continue their addictive behavior long after they want to quit, simply to avoid the detox process and painful symptoms that accompany the withdrawal.
+Many drug and alcohol addicts will continue their addictive behavior long after quitting to avoid the detox and painful symptoms that accompany the withdrawal.
 Some even try to detox from their addictions at home, suffering through days of discomfort and violent withdrawal only to go back to abusing drugs and alcohol to relieve the pain.
-This is where a Medical Drug Detox is necessary.
+This is where a Medical drug detox is necessary.

-Unfortunately, the stresses that our military is put through are very traumatizing and can sometimes lead to substance abuse.
-Veterans returning home from military deployment and combat may face several challenges when trying to adjust back to civilian life.
+Unfortunately, our military’s stresses are very traumatizing and can sometimes lead to substance abuse.
+Veterans returning home from military deployment and combat may face several challenges when adjusting back to civilian life.

 The Link Between PTSD and Veterans

-The rates of post-traumatic stress disorder (PTSD) are high for veterans, specifically for those in the Army or Marine Corps who experienced moderate to severe combat.
+Post-traumatic stress disorder (PTSD) rates are high for veterans, specifically for those in the Army or Marine Corps who experienced moderate to severe combat.
 These veterans may also show signs of other mental health issues, drug abuse, and other physical health issues relating to the traumas they experienced during their military service.

-Many ways the military deals with these stressors is drinking or drugs.
-Some drugs and drinking even start right after deployment as innocent enough as to relax, initiation or to wind down with the troop.
-It can get out of hand quickly as all addicts know.
+Many ways the military deals with these stressors are drinking or drugs.
+Some drugs and drinking even start right after deployment as innocent enough to relax, initiate or wind down with the troop, and it can get out of hand quickly, as all addicts know.

 According to The National Institute on Drug Abuse (NIH), Deployment is associated with smoking initiation, unhealthy drinking, drug use, and risky behaviors.
-Zero-tolerance policies, lack of confidentiality, and mandatory random drug testing that might deter drug use can also add to the stigma and could discourage many who need treatment from seeking it.
-For example, half of the military personnel have reported that they believe seeking help for mental health issues would negatively affect their military career.
+Zero-tolerance policies, lack of confidentiality, and mandatory random drug testing that might deter drug use can also add to the stigma.
+They could discourage many who need treatment from seeking it.
+For example, half of the military personnel have reported that seeking help for mental health issues would negatively affect their military career.

-So just like we are hesitant and embarrassed to ask for help, veterans are often hesitant to seek help not just it may be embarrassing but because of the stigma associated with substance abuse treatment and the fear of losing their jobs.
+So like we are hesitant and embarrassed to ask for help, veterans are often reluctant to seek help, not just it may be embarrassing but because of the stigma associated with substance abuse treatment and the fear of losing their jobs.

 Tricare Certified Drug Detox to Help with Addiction

-There are plenty of medical detox facilities for veterans through The Department of Veteran’s Affairs (VA), which are professional and confidential.
-But sometimes there may be difficulties that may arise and those options aren’t available but most veterans have insurance, which usually covers substance abuse treatment.
+There are plenty of medical detox facilities for veterans through The Department of Veteran’s Affairs (VA).
+Veteran’s professional and confidential.
+But sometimes, there may be difficulties that may arise, and those options aren’t available, but maren’tterans have insurance, which usually covers substance abuse treatment.
 One of the more well-known health care programs is TRICARE.
-At Allure Detox, we are a Tricare certified medical detox program that helps men, women, and families overcome addiction.
+At Allure Detox, we are a Tricare-certified medical detox program that helps men, women, and families overcome addiction.

-TRICARE provides insurance coverage for military personnel that will help them through addiction recovery, and, fortunately, TRICARE health insurance often includes behavioral health and substance abuse treatment.
+TRICARE provides insurance coverage for military personnel to help them through addiction recovery, and, fortunately, TRICARE health insurance often includes behavioral health and substance abuse treatment.

-One of the many benefits to enlisting in the military is being eligible for TRICARE plans.
-Managed by the Defense Health Agency, this group of comprehensive health insurance programs is for those who are either currently in the armed forces, retirees, and the families of uniformed service members and retirees.
+One of the many benefits of enlisting in the military is being eligible for TRICARE plans.
+Managed by the Defense Health Agency, this group of comprehensive health insurance programs is for those currently in the armed forces, retirees, and the families of uniformed service members and retirees.

 Military Personnel and Drug Addiction